bigwiv/Biopython-cn/chr18.rst

     >>> my_arm = SubsMat.SeqMat(replace_info)

-With this accepted replacement matrix, we can go right ahead and create our log odds matrix (i.?e.?a standard type Substitution Matrix):
+With this accepted replacement matrix, we can go right ahead and create our log odds matrix (i. e. a standard type Substitution Matrix):

 .. code:: verbatim